wesleywillis/net_escape/README.md

-                □ API allows researchers to see where lost and found gear is reported in realtime ® This allows dataset to stay relevant ® Allows retrieval crews to have most up to date location and description of ghost gear See the ios app repo here https://github.com/jessicalostinspace/lost-fishing-gear see the live web app here http://entanglerwrangler.herokuapp.com/
+                □ API allows researchers to see where lost and found gear is reported in realtime ® This allows dataset to stay relevant ® Allows retrieval crews to have most up to date location and description of ghost gear
+# See the ios app repo here https://github.com/jessicalostinspace/lost-fishing-gear
+# See the live web app here http://entanglerwrangler.herokuapp.com/